 Native Apps vs. Hybrid Apps vs. HTML5: The Distinction

-- Native Apps – Native apps are applications built exclusively to take advantage of the features of a particular mobile operating system or device – be it iOS, Android, Windows Mobile or Blackberry.
+- What Is A Native App? – Native apps are applications built exclusively to take advantage of the features of a particular mobile operating system or device – be it iOS, Android, Windows Mobile or Blackberry.

-- Hybrid Apps – Hybrid apps are crossover applications that are built to take advantage of the features available with both native apps and HTML5 apps.
+- What Is A Hybrid App? – Hybrid apps are crossover applications that are built to take advantage of the features available with both native apps and HTML5 apps.
 While native apps can run only on the platforms for which they are built, hybrid apps can often overcome this limitation and can run on multiple devices and operating systems by placing the web or HTML5 app built within a platform specific native container such as PhoneGap or titanium.

 Let us take a look at the benefits and constraints associated with each of these types of mobile app development